vitelabs/vite-wiki/docs/api/vitejs/accountBlock/utils.md

     * `Boolean` If `true`, the account block is valid

 ### isValidAccountBlock
-Verify if the given account block is complete and can be sent
+Verify if the given account block is complete and ready to be sent

 - **Parameters**
     * `__namedParameters: Object` AccountBlock